Who were the Assyrians?

 Toward the end of the seventh century B.C.E., the Assyrian Empire began its rapid descent.
 The Babylonians, together with the Medes and Scythians, overtook various Assyrian cities in 615.
 The Assyrian capital of Nineveh fell in 612 after just three months of battle.

-This post originally appeared in Bible History Daily in May, 2019
+A version of this post originally appeared in Bible History Daily in May 2019.

 Dig into more than 9,000 articles in the Biblical Archaeology Society’s vast library plus much more with an All-Access pass.